 How to create custom WooCommerce customer dashboard

 WooCommerce is a great tool that allows you to create an online store in no time.
-But there’s a lot more to it than sales.
-Today we look into how to create a WooCommerce customer dashboard.
-In this way, you’ll get to know your user base a lot better.
-Additionally, with a customer dashboard, you can make data-driven decisions, improving your decision-making process.
+In this blog we’ll show you how to create a custom WooCommerce customer dashboard with create custom reports with dedicated WooCommerce customer area.
+With a customer dashboard and data insights you can get from it, you can make data-driven decisions and improve your decision-making process.

 One of the biggest assets of tech-based companies is their data.
 That’s because data can help us understand our business and customers.
 Collecting and processing the right data points is the difference between taking amazingly good decisions or bad and uninformed decisions.

 And that’s the problem we’d like to solve.

 If you are using WooCommerce, a lot of data is being collected already and in this article we’ll understand how to go from raw data in your WooCommerce database to creating your own WooCommerce customer dashboard.